Animal Law 101

 The dynamic field of animal law is emerging and being taught at some of the most reputable and respected laws schools throughout the country.
 In 2000, 9 law schools had animal law courses.
-In 2014, 146 law schools offered the course.
+In 2015, 151 law schools offered the course.
 Check out the premier casebook on animal law, Animal Law Cases and Materials.
 To learn more about the history of animal law, watch ALDF Founder Joyce Tischler’s lecture on the subject.

 Growth in the field is also reflected in legal publications and other career-focused news items.
 In 2008, ALDF launched the Center for Animal Law Studies (CALS) at Lewis and Clark Law School.
 CALS provides essential programs and services for law students under the guidance of experienced animal law professors and ALDF attorneys.